My Book Theft Accomplices Speak Out

-You may think you have a story that's yours, and you go through life with all the details very clear in your mind and then someone else shows up, years later, with a whole different spin.
+You may think you have a story that's yours, and you go through life with all the details very clear in your mind.
+Then someone else shows up, years later, with a whole different spin.
 That's what happened with Books and Library revelations.
-[Also other "official" follow-up.]
+[Also look at another "official" follow-up.]

 I always believed the project originated with the Hillel Rabbi, but didn't know how or why.
 After reading my article, the rabbi wrote, "There is one element missing in the story.
-Joe (Yossle) called me with the idea, and I told him it was a crime -- "unless you find somewhere in the building to hide them . ..."
+Yossle called me with the idea, and I told him it was a crime — "unless you find somewhere in the building to hide them ..."

-I subsequently received a long response from Joe Bobker, the Yossle in my story.
+I subsequently received a long response from Yossle Bobker, the Yossle in my story.
 He seems happy that I wrote the chronicle.
 Here are his recollections [with my embellishments in square brackets].

 Rabbi Groner from Melbourne z'tl one day called [our] Rabbi Osher Abramson z'tl [in Sydney] and told him he heard the seforim [religious Jewish books] were going to a non-Jewish university and that Rav Abramson should do something about it.